 ionic start HelloWorld blank

-After that, change the directory to the HelloWorld and list the contents:
+After that, change the directory to HelloWorld and list the contents:

-Next, enable the Android platform and building the project for Android with the following command:
+Next, enable the Android platform and build the project for Android with the following command:

 ionic platform add android ionic cordova build android ionic cordova emulate android

 Congratulations!
 You have successfully installed Ionic.
 Thanks for using this tutorial for installing the latest version of the Ionic Framework on the Debian system.
 For additional help or useful information, we recommend you check the official Ionic website.